Charging the battery

 Connect your web browser device (phone/tablet/computer) to the Wi-Fi network called openSPOT3 AP.

-If there is no Wi-Fi network called openSPOT3 AP, then make sure the openSPOT3 is in AP mode (status LED is pulsating white).
+If there is no Wi-Fi network called openSPOT3 AP, then make sure the openSPOT3 is in AP mode (status LED is flashing white).
 You can switch between AP and normal mode anytime by pressing the button for 3 seconds.

 Also make sure the openSPOT3 is placed close to your phone/tablet/computer.